a16z/ai/src/docs/guides/dl.md

-# Training Your Own Models with Deep Learning
+# Training Your Own Models

 If you've played with the examples from the previous sections on NLP and vision recognition, you've seen the power of APIs.
 Send in a picture, get a list of objects in that picture; send in a sentence, and get the emotional tilt of that sentence, or get the sentence back in another language.
 Magic.